nhathadt11/blog/content/posts/the-lifecycle-of-stars/index.md

 {{< figure src="posts/the-lifecycle-of-stars/images/Untitled 10.png" >}}

-# Neutron star

 {{< figure src="posts/the-lifecycle-of-stars/images/Untitled 11.png" >}}

-Collapsed by its gravity and create magnetic field.
+Neutron star is collapsed by its gravity and create magnetic field.
 The magnetic axis is not align with the rotation axis cause the star to emits radio wave across the universe

 {{< figure src="posts/the-lifecycle-of-stars/images/Untitled 12.png" >}}